cms-btv-pog/BTVNanoCommissioning/README.md

   -i INPUT, --input INPUT
                         input coffea files (str), splitted different files with ','.
 Wildcard option * available as well.
    --autorebin AUTOREBIN
-                        Rebin the plotting variables by merging N bins in case the current binning is too small for you
+                        Rebin the plotting variables by merging N bins in case the current binning is too fine for you
 ```
 - data/data, MC/MC comparisons